caia-techblr/pdlc-tech-tools/README.md

 ## Requirements
 - List the requirements in product backlog of JIRA Project (Agile Methodology)
 - Distribute them into a few Sprints
-- Integrate JIRA and Github
-- Build use case diagrams

 ## Design
 - UML Diagrams – Class Diagrams, Sequence Diagrams, Activity Diagrams using Draw.io / StarUML / Other.
-- ER Diagrams using Draw.io / dbdiagram.io
-- UI Prototyping using Wire Framing tool, e.g. Figma / Pencil (If applicable)
-- Use Eraser.io for Technical design
 - Use PlantUML for design (Optional)

 ## Implementation